palgarob/miniRT/README.md

 This project has been a real journey—I even had to restart it and rethink my approach halfway through.
 On the other hand, I ended up enjoying proving myself that I was capable of such a complex (for me at this moment) project.

+The orientation of the elements (camera as well as the objects), has been one of the biggest challenges.
+Depending on the way you implement the program, the orientation is computed in some way or another and it may affect the final result if the rest of the code is not coherent with this part.
+In fact, the problem with the cylinders' rotation was the reason the project had to be remade.

 ## 🏆 Acquired skills

 - Apart from the obvious **C**, I improved even more my skills in **make** and **git**.